Java Quick Start

 https://github.com/TencentCloudBase/cloudbase-examples/tree/master/cloudbaserun/java

-Step 1: Write the Basic Application (Create a Spring Boot Project)
+Step 1: Write a Basic Application (Create a Spring Boot Project)

 Ensure that curl and unzip are installed.
-Run the following command in the terminal to quickly generate a Spring Boot Web project:
+Execute the following command in the terminal to quickly generate a Spring Boot Web project:

 curl https://start.spring.io/starter.zip \